 • Mile 12 Mt.
 Lucas & Jefferson

 Where are the bathrooms located?
-Are there are on the course?
+Are there any on the course?

 All bathrooms in the start / finish area will be at the Princeton YMCA.